arun-kr-reddy/notes/cpp.md

   auto a = 0, b = 3.14;  // error: "inconsistent types for a and b"
   ```
-  to make type deduce `auto var = init;`, to make type stick `auto var = type{ init };`
+  to make type deduce `auto var = init;`
+  to make type stick `auto var = type{ init };`
-- **reference:** is an alias (alternative name) for an existing variable declared using `&` to avoid copying data
+- **reference:** alias for existing variable declared using `&` to avoid copying data
   similar to a pointer but cannot be modified after initialization
 - **++i vs i++:** `i++` increments `i` but returns original value so needs to be stored for later use
-  modern compilers will optimize this for primitive data types
+  optimized by compilers for primitive data types
-  but if `i` is a class then stored temp will involve calling a copy ctor which can be expensive
+  for aggregate type stored temp will involve calling copy ctor which can be expensive
 - **bitwise operators:** variants of AND (`&&`), OR (`||`) & NOT (`!`)
   ```
   A      = 0011 1100